AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alm-report-builder.md

 ---
 jcr-language: en_us
 title: Report Builder in Adobe Learning Manager
-description: Introduction to Report Builder
+description: Build, preview, and download custom reports with the columns, filters, and data you choose, without post-processing using any tool.
 contentowner: mmanuel
 ---

 # Report Builder in Adobe Learning Manager

 ## Overview

-Build, preview, and download custom reports with the columns, filters, and data you choose, without post-processing using any tool.

 Adobe Learning Manager's Report Builder gives administrators a self-serve reporting canvas to create exactly the reports they need.
 Instead of downloading a fixed report and reshaping it in a spreadsheet tool, you select the columns you want, apply filters, and download a clean output, all from one place.